Campania Wine

 Can you visit wineries in Campania?

-What food pairs best with Campania wines?
+What food pairs well with Campania wine?